 Skip to main content

-Core Concepts
+Core concepts

-• Each MCP server handles its own authentication
+• Each server handles its own authentication

-• Security policies must be configured separately for each endpoint
+• Security policies are configured per endpoint

-• No central visibility into tool usage or access patterns
+• No central visibility into usage

-1. Authenticates users through your organization's identity provider
+1. Authenticates through your identity provider

-3. Routes requests to the appropriate underlying MCP connectors
+3. Routes requests to the right connectors

-4. Logs activity for audit and analytics purposes
+4. Logs everything for audit and analytics

-Client Authentication
+Client authentication

 Virtual MCP servers expose a unified OAuth 2.0 interface to all AI clients.
-For deeper coverage of MintMCP OAuth, SSO integrations, and connector credential options, see the Authentication Models guide.
+For deeper coverage of MintMCP OAuth, SSO integrations, and connector credential options, see the authentication models guide.

 When a client connects to a Virtual MCP server: